Get information about your local cleanup strategies >>

 |Go to Virginia's WIP website >>

-Since 1985, Virginia and the Bay states have achieved about half the pollution reductions necessary to meet Bay restoration goals.
-A recent study of actual conditions in the Bay by the University of Maryland and Johns Hopkins University showed that the size of the Bay's oxygen-starved "dead zone" has shrunk specifically because of past pollution reductions.
+Since 1985, Virginia and the Bay states have achieved a little less than half the pollution reductions necessary to meet Bay restoration goals.
+These reductions appear to be working, as a recent study of actual conditions in the Bay by the University of Maryland and Johns Hopkins University showed that the size of the Bay's oxygen-starved "dead zone" has shrunk specifically because of efforts from the Bay states, including Virginia.

 Still, more than 12,000 miles of streams and rivers in Virginia and most of the Chesapeake Bay remain polluted from dirty water running off streets, parking lots, lawns, and farms, from poorly treated wastewater, air pollution, and other sources.
 Much work remains to be done.

-For much of 2011, the 96 Virginia localities whose creeks and streams drain into the Bay have researched the best, most cost-effective strategies to further reduce pollution in their local waterways.
+For much of 2011, the 96 Virginia localities whose creeks and streams drain into the Bay researched the best, most cost-effective strategies to further reduce pollution in their local waterways.
 If these localities clean and restore their local waters, Virginia should achieve its share of the Baywide pollution limits.
-Virginia localities were due to submit their local cleanup strategies to the state by Feb.
-1, 2012.
-The state compiled the local plans and EPA commented on their Draft Phase II WIP on Feb.
-15, 2012.
+Virginia localities were submitted their local cleanup strategies to the Commonwealth, which compiled the local plans.
 Virginia submitted its "Phase II" WIP to EPA March 30, 2012.

 Join Us Today!